a-hamzah/a-hamzah.github.io/_projects/1_project.md

 ---
 layout: page
-title: Line Following Using State Machine in Webots
+title: Computer Vision with Aruco Tags in Webots
-description: Basic line following algorithm implementation using state machines in webots
+description: The project is a combination of computer vision with ros in webots simulator.
-img: assets/img/12.jpg
+img: assets/img/3.jpg
-importance: 1
+importance: 2
 category: work
-related_publications: true
+giscus_comments: true
 ---

-For the description of the project and to run it on your computer, check github readme file.
-The file contains things needed to run it. changes updated.
+The robot rotates at a point initially until it finds an aruco marker in camera.
+Once an aruco marker is detected, the robot moves towards it and stops when it reaches a certain distance from the aruco marker.
+This project uses opencv library, ros and webots simulator.-

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">